PedroCorreia23/C_Projects/README.md

 4. 🚀 Run the output file
    ./<your-executable-file>

-✍️ Author
 That would be me, Zini!

 Don't forget to replace `<your-repository-url>`, `<your-project-directory>`, and `<your-executable-file>` with your actual repository URL, project directory, and executable file name.
 And if you want to allow contributions, provide a link to your issues page where `<your-issues-link>` is.